careers-dna-analyst-990x358-v2

 Imagine being the only one who can finally put a criminal behind bars.
 The best evidence in a decades-old murder case could come from the work done in a lab, and a DNA analyst could finally bring a violent criminal to justice while giving a family closure.
 At the end of a long day doing meticulous and sometimes grueling work, these can be the rewards of pursuing a career as a DNA analyst.

 By comparing DNA results from spit tests with DNA samples collected from crime scenes or law enforcement, law enforcement has irrefutable evidence of innocence or guilt.
 While this practice is controversial, public support is high for using DNA genomes to solve crimes.
-Results from the Pew Research Center in 2020 showed that 48 percent of Americans surveyed agreed that DNA testing companies should share customers’ genetic data with law enforcement to solve crimes.
+The Pew Research Center results show that 48 percent of Americans surveyed agreed that DNA testing companies should share customers’ genetic data with law enforcement to solve crimes.

 Career Outlook for Forensic DNA Analysts